4levels/dmForumPlugin/README.markdown

     $ php symfony plugin:publish-assets

-Include forum's stylesheet in apps/front/config/view.yml:
+Include default forum's stylesheet in apps/front/config/view.yml:
     - /dmForumPlugin/css/stylesheet.css

+If you use the default forum style comment out
+> echo $helper->renderArea('layout.right')
+and change the width in web/theme/css/layout.css inside the class .dm_page_content to 750px for a good look.